jpollock/akkaserverless-python-sdk/docs/README.md

-# Akka Serverless Python documentation
+# Python SDK docs

-The Akka Serverless documentation is built using [Antora](https://antora.org) with Asciidoc sources.

-The build is defined in the [Makefile](Makefile) and requires `make`, `bash`, and `docker`.
+## Building docs

-To build the documentation run:
+To build the docs, run `make` in the `docs` directory:

 ```
 make
 ```

-The generated documentation site will be available in the `build/site` directory:
+Dynamically-generated and managed sources will be created in `build/src/managed`.

+## Deploying docs

+Docs are automatically published on releases.
+To deploy the docs manually run:

 ```
-open build/site/index.html
+make deploy
 ```

-Documentation will be automatically deployed on tagged versions, in the Travis CI builds.